ayan-pushp/AcademicERP/README.md

    - Manage placement offers.
    - View eligible and applied student details.
    - Accept or reject a student for an offer.
-3. **Database Integration**:
+3. **Student Filters**:
-   - Pre-populated data for testing.
+   - Filter by academic grade, specialization, or domain.
-4. **Modular Codebase**:
+4. **Database Integration**:
-   - Separation of concerns with DTOs, controllers, and services.
+   - Fully connected with pre-populated test data.

 ---